 The gorgeous Ihlara Valley

-Our first stop was the Ihlara Valley, a gorgeous canyon a little over an hour from Goreme.
+Our first stop was the Ihlara Valley, a gorgeous canyon a little over an hour from Göreme.
 Some tours include this in their itinerary.
 No matter how you get there, we highly recommend arriving early.
 We got there a little after 8 am, and it was brilliant.

 We had the steps down into the canyon to ourselves and loved taking in the peaceful surroundings before the tour loads hit us an hour later!

-You could turn your visit to the Ihara valley into a hiking mission and make the most of the 17km of valley before you.
+You could turn your visit to the Ihara Valley into a hiking mission and make the most of the 17km of valley before you.
 Or, simply enjoy running around amid nature as we did.
 There are plenty of opportunities to explore, including several cave churches.

 The Konya Science Center